JeffDeCola/my-cheat-sheets/software/development/software-architectures/authorization/OAuth-2.0-authorization-cheat-sheet/OAuth-2.0-authorization-web-server-app-flow.md

 # OAuth 2.0 WEB SERVER APP AUTHORIZATION CHEAT SHEET

-`OAuth 2.0 Web Server Side Authorization Flow` _allows users to authenticate themselfs in order for an APP to gain access to their information via an API._
+`OAuth 2.0 Web Server Side Authorization Flow` _allows users to authenticate themselves in order for an APP to gain access to their information via an API._

 View my entire list of cheat sheets on
 [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).